tastyigniter/docs/resources/php-coding-guidelines.md

 ### Bracket position

-Always use curly brackets, except its a one line if condition
+Always use curly brackets, except it is a one line if condition

 **Good:**